 In the past 10 years, 25,000 acres of natural forest has been cleared for agriculture and development in northern Belize, so we must act now to ensure wildlife has room to roam.

-For the Jungle for Jaguars appeal, WLT is working with a new conservation partner, Corozal Sustainable Future Initiative (CSFI) to secure a jungle home to a healthy population of 22 Jaguars in Corozal, the northern most district of Belize.
+WLT is working with a new conservation partner, Corozal Sustainable Future Initiative (CSFI) to secure a jungle home to a healthy population of 22 Jaguars in Corozal, the northern most district of Belize.
 Corozal is becoming increasingly dominated by agriculture and is losing its forest faster than any other region in Belize.

 The good news is that there are existing protected areas – Shipstern Conservation and Management Area to the north and Honey Camp National Park and Freshwater Creek Forest Reserve to the south – but these are separated by unprotected land.

-We have a once in a lifetime opportunity with our partner CSFI to connect these reserves by purchasing the unprotected land and ensuring this habitat becomes a permanently protected corridor for wildlife, ultimately protecting the integrity of around 88,500 acres.
+This appeal represents a once in a lifetime opportunity with our partner CSFI to connect these reserves by purchasing the unprotected land and ensuring this habitat becomes a permanently protected corridor for wildlife, ultimately protecting the integrity of around 88,500 acres.

 Many bird species will also be protected including the Keel-billed Toucan, Ornate Hawk-eagle, Black Catbird, and rare species of hummingbirds.